 - On your outbound voicemail message, don’t provide your full name.
 There’s no sense giving potential scammers information they may not already have.

 - Don’t trust your caller ID.
 A call appearing to be from a neighbor or a government agency could be coming from a con-artist halfway around the world.
-A scammer could even potentially spoof a number in your contacts list, but you presumably would recognize if the voice was unfamiliar.
+A scammer could even potentially spoof a number in your contacts list.
+In the past, you presumably would recognize if the voice was unfamiliar.
 That’s not even a sure thing these days given the rise of artificial intelligence technology that can spoof our voices.

-- Don’t be tricked if a caller/ robocaller knows your name, address, family members’ names or even your Social Security number.
+- Don’t be fooled if a caller knows your name, address, family members’ names or even your Social Security number.
 All of this and more was exposed for half of the adult population in the Equifax data breach of 2017 and numerous other breaches in recent years.

 - Don’t give your phone number to anyone who doesn’t really need to reach you immediately, especially if they’re going to put your number in a database.
 Instead, opt for email notifications from retailers, pharmacies, etc., particularly if you get your email on your cell phone.